mkaito/bernstein/README.md

 A `.bernstein` file system entry is a folder which holds local data and configuration for Bernstein.
 Every entry is represented by a file or folder in this tree.
-See the tree represented below for an example.
+See the tree represented below for an example of a single project, with a single issue and some messages.
+All data is marshalled in YAML.

-				.
+				.bernstein
 				├── config.yaml
 				└── projects
 						└── bug